 Johnson came to Tulane after a successful three-year tenure as the head coach/offensive coordinator and receivers coach at St. Augustine High School.
 Johnson coached the Purple Knights from 2009-11 and led the program to a co-district title in 2010 and to a district championship in 2011.
 He was named the 2011 District 10-4A Coach of the Year.

-Among his pupils were Tyrann Mathieu, a Heisman Trophy finalist, first team All-America, the National and Southeastern Conference Player of the Year in 2011 and was drafted by the NFL's Arizona Cardinals in the 2013 draft.
+Among his pupils were Tyrann Mathieu, a Heisman Trophy finalist, first team All-America selection, the National and Southeastern Conference Player of the Year in 2011 and was drafted by the NFL’s Arizona Cardinals in the 2013 draft.

 Prior to SAHS, Johnson was the wide receivers/tight end/special teams (return) coach and recruiting coordinator at Millsaps College.
 During his time with the Majors, he helped the team to a Southern Collegiate Athletic Conference title in 2006 and tied for the championship in 2008.
 Millsaps recorded a 20-1 overall record in conference play from 2006-08 and the 2008 Majors completed the season ranked No. 3 in the nation.

-Before that, Johnson began his first stint at St. Augustine High School as the passing coordinator and wide receiver/tight ends coach in 2005, but left to pursue the college opportunity as Millsaps College later that year.
+Before that, Johnson began his first stint at St. Augustine High School as the passing coordinator and wide receiver/tight ends coach in 2005, but left to pursue the college opportunity at Millsaps later that year.